tomoqt/Tesi/README.md

 * Evaluate on synthetic group‐generation environments (e.g., set construction tasks) and measure sample efficiency & diversity.
 * Analyze how entropy‐based signals affect convergence stability and final policy quality.

-*(No repository yet; this can be implemented using existing RL frameworks such as Stable Baselines3 or custom code.)*
+*(No repository yet; this can be implemented using existing RL frameworks such as Verifiers or custom code.)*

 ---